HacKanCuBa/passphrase-py/man/passphrase.md

 specify input file as a diceware list (format: two colums)

 ## AUTHOR
 **Passphrase** was written by HacKan ⟨hackan@gmail.com⟩.
 Check the [Passphrase repository](https://github.com/hackancuba/passphrase-py/) for more information.

 ## COPYING
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the
 License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU  Gen‐ eral Public License for more details.
+See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.